ozanerturk/Creating-a-Hierarchy-model-with-DateTime-in-C-/README.md

 # Creating-a-Hierarchy-model-with-DateTime-in-CSharp
 If you create your database models with DateTime attribute you can convert it to hierarchy model like Year-Month-Contents.
 I used Linq queries to create this structure.

-In Hierarchy.cs you can see the Model structre defined nested.
+You can see the model structure defined in the Hierarchy.cs file as nested

 Tipically I take the list and pars it.
 Create a new Hierarchy model.